+It seems to be impossible to talk about car accidents by age and not bring teenagers into the equation.
 Actions like speeding, tailgating, swerving in and out of lanes, and racing are all examples of reckless driving.
 Young drivers are more likely to engage in these types of behaviors.
 Reckless driving prevents a driver from carefully watching for and responding to hazards that can cause accidents.

+Another finding related to car accidents by age is the use of seat belts.
 Seat belts help save lives, but they can’t be effective if drivers and passengers don’t use them.
 Teenage drivers are more likely to forgo using seat belts.
 While seat belt use cannot totally prevent crashes, it can reduce the severity of injuries and help avoid death.

 Peter Paul Olszewski, Jr., a shareholder and managing partner at Scartelli Olszewski, P.C., brings 37 years of litigation experience.
 He is a renowned trial lawyer in Pennsylvania, specializing in medical malpractice, personal injury, and criminal defense.
 Peter's notable achievements include securing multi-million-dollar verdicts and serving as District Attorney and Judge.
 He is committed to community involvement and is actively engaged in various legal associations.